nenad-dram/personal-library/perlib-server/README.md

 To build the image execute the command:
 `$ ./gradlew clean dockerBuild`
-To create a container run the _runDocker.sh_:
+To create a container run _runDocker.sh_:
 `$ ./runDocker.sh`
 To start an existing container execute the command:
 `$ docker start perlib-server`